Welcome to King/Drew Magnet High School's College Office!

 CSS Profile Tips

-Remember, each school will have their own individual priority deadlines!
+Remember, each school requiring the CSS Profile will have their own individual priority deadlines.
 It is up to you to make sure that you submit the CSS Profile application before each priority deadline!

 You may be required to submit additional documents through Institutional Documentation Services (iDOC).
 Each school may require different documents for each school, so it is your responsibility to keep track of each document.

 Colleges usually recommend students take the SAT or ACT 2 times.
 If you happen to take both standardized tests, send the better score to your colleges.